-Workshops will be a key focus of the Ant-ICON scientific programme each year.
+Workshops will be an important focus of the Ant-ICON scientific programme each year.
 These will typically be associated with major SCAR conferences such as SCAR Open Science Conference, SCAR-Biology or SC-HASS Conferences.
-Ant-ICON workshops will typically have a well-defined objective and associated output(s).
-In addition to workshops, Ant-ICON will organise and convene sessions at each SCAR Conference that are aligned with the research themes.
+Ant-ICON workshops will typically have well-defined objectives and associated output(s).
+In addition to workshops, the Ant-ICON Steering Committee will propose, organise and convene sessions at each SCAR Conference that are aligned with the research themes.